ines-atoui/prediction_of_PC-s_price/README.md

 The script builds and evaluates machine learning models for price prediction, including Linear Regression, K-Nearest Neighbors (KNN), Decision Tree, and Random Forest.
 Model performance is assessed using Mean Squared Error (MSE) and R-squared values.

-## Streamlit App (Not Included)
+## Streamlit App

 The script mentions the use of Streamlit for creating a web application to predict PC prices.
-However, the actual Streamlit app code is not included in this script.

-Please refer to the code comments within the script for more detailed explanations of each section.
+It includes the remaining code sections for handling the selected options, encoding them, and making a price prediction for the PC based on various features, such as brand, processor type, RAM, storage type, and more.